apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 * When you are writing your own operators or hooks.
 This commonly done when no hook or operator exists for your use case, or when perhaps when one exists but you need to customize the behavior.
-* When writing new :doc:`Plugins <authoring-and-scheduling/plugins>` that extend Airflow's functionality beyond DAG building blocks.
+* When writing new :doc:`Plugins <authoring-and-scheduling/plugins>` that extend Airflow's functionality beyond Dag building blocks.
 Secrets, Timetables, Triggers, Listeners are all examples of such functionality.
 This is usually done by users who manage Airflow instances.
 * Bundling custom Operators, Hooks, Plugins and releasing them together via :doc:`provider packages <apache-airflow-providers:index>` - this is usually done by those who intend to